-Used to flavor peppermint lollies the extract from peppermint leaves is well known.
+Used to flavor Peppermint lollies, the extract from Peppermint leaves is well known.
 Lesser known are its health benefits and history of medicinal use.

 Here we will present some indications for its use and evidence to support this.

-Today, the commercial sales of mints are expanding each year and at the end of a large meal after-dinner mints are frequently served.
+Today, the commercial sales of mints are expanding each year and at the end of a large meal, after-dinner mints are frequently served.
 But why do we take them?
-Peppermint (Mentha piperita) is usually taken after a meal for its ability to reduce indigestion and colonic spasms by reducing the gastro colic reflex.
+Peppermint (Mentha piperita) is usually taken after a meal for its ability to reduce indigestion and colonic spasms by reducing the gastrocolic reflex.
 (3)

 It was first cultivated in England commercially around 1750 while its aerial parts have been widely used for their medicinal effects.
-Peppermint is widely known to relieve digestive ailments, being a popular remedy for at least two centuries.
+Peppermint is widely known to relieve digestive ailments, is a popular remedy for at least two centuries.
 (1)

 The main active component is the essential oil.
 Its major constituents are menthol (30-55%) and menthone (14-32%).
 Other monoterpenes present are limonene (1-5%), cineole (3, 5-14%), menthofuran (1-9%), isomenthone (1,5-10%), menthyl acetate (2,8-10%), pulegone (4%), carvone (1%)

-Various flavonoids are present including luteolin and its 7-glycoside, rutin, hesperidin, eriocitrin and highly oxygenated flavones.
+Various flavonoids are present including luteolin and its 7-glycoside, rutin, hesperidin, eriocitrin, and highly oxygenated flavones.
 Other constituents include phenolic acids and small amounts of triterpenes.
 (1)

-The clinical studies of the essential oil, have demonstrated efficacy for the symptomatic relief of minor spasms of the gastrointestinal tract, flatulence and abdominal pain.
+The clinical studies of the essential oil, have demonstrated efficacy for the symptomatic relief of minor spasms of the gastrointestinal tract, flatulence, and abdominal pain.

-In vitro, peppermint has significant antimicrobial and antiviral activities, strong antioxidant and antitumor actions, and some antiallergenic potential.
+In vitro, Peppermint has significant antimicrobial and antiviral activities, strong antioxidant and antitumor actions, and some antiallergenic potential.
 (7)

 Animal model studies demonstrate a relaxation effect on gastrointestinal (GI) tissue, analgesic and anesthetic effects in the central and peripheral nervous system, immunomodulating actions and chemopreventive potential.
 (7)

-Human studies on the GI, respiratory tract and analgesic effects of peppermint oil and its constituents have been reported.
-Several clinical trials examining the effects of peppermint oil on irritable bowel syndrome (IBS) symptoms have been conducted.
+Human studies on the GI, respiratory tract and analgesic effects of Peppermint oil and its constituents have been reported.
+Several clinical trials examining the effects of Peppermint oil on Irritable Bowel Syndrome (IBS) symptoms have been conducted.
 (7)

 Exposed Candida cells showed a 100% decrease in the ergosterol content, cell membrane breakage, and alterations in morphology.
-Studies suggest that peppermint Oil and its lead compounds exert antifungal activity by reducing ergosterol levels, inhibiting PM-ATPase leading to intracellular acidification, and ultimately cell death.
-Our results suggest that mint peppermint Oil and its constituents are potential antifungal agents.
+Studies suggest that Peppermint oil and its lead compounds exert antifungal activity by reducing ergosterol levels, inhibiting PM-ATPase leading to intracellular acidification, and ultimately cell death.
+Our results suggest that mint Peppermint oil and its constituents are potential antifungal agents.
 (5)

-The carminative action is due to a reduction in tonus of the oesophageal sphincter by Peppermint leaf extracts, enabling release of entrapped air (gas).
+The carminative action is due to a reduction in tonus of the oesophageal sphincter by Peppermint leaf extracts, enabling the release of entrapped air (gas).
 (1)

-Aqueous extracts of Mentha piperitae (peppermint) showed a significant, dose dependent relaxation effect on the duodenum and ileum (small intestine).
+Aqueous extracts of Mentha piperitae (Peppermint) showed a significant, dose-dependent relaxation effect on the duodenum and ileum (small intestine).
 (1)

 Peppermint oil acts locally in the stomach and duodenum to produce smooth-muscle relaxation.
 (3)

-Treatment with peppermint oil improves abdominal symptoms in patients with irritable bowel syndrome.
+Treatment with Peppermint oil improves abdominal symptoms in patients with Irritable Bowel Syndrome.
 (4)

-The traditional use of peppermint leaf appears to be supported by scientific research giving peppermint a role in digestive support treatment programs.
+The traditional use of Peppermint leaf appears to be supported by scientific research giving Peppermint a role in digestive support treatment programs.

-The addition of peppermint to a colon cleansing or herbal detox program would seem rational.
+The addition of Peppermint to a colon cleansing or herbal detox program would seem rational.
 To soothe calm and protect the intestinal membranes during a cleansing process would be beneficial.

 I hope you have found this article helpful.